sivayogasubramanian/PeggleClone/README.md

     - Helper game balls can activate other powerups.
     - If the helper ball activates the spooky ball powerup, the main ball becomes spooky (i.e. the main ball will reappear at the top after it exits).
     - Helper game balls cannot activate rain fire because of point 2.
+    - Helper game balls can fall into the bucket.
+If they do, all balls will be removed (including the main ball) and you get a free ball and you can shoot again.

 ## Tests